Determinant/tedyin.com/stories/cooking.rst

 .. role:: strike
   :class: strike

 Ted also enjoys cooking.
 Here are some photos of his dishes.
 (The data provider is Google+ :strike:`, so users in China may have a problem loading pictures`.
-This gallery is based on PhotoSwipe and Freewall, thanks.)
+This gallery is implemented using `PhotoSwipe <https://github.com/dimsemenov/photoswipe>`_ and `Freewall <https://github.com/kombai/freewall>`_, thanks.)